riyanqadiir/taskmaster-app/README.md

 ---

-**Note**: This project is currently in active development.
-The frontend is coming soon!
+**Note**: This project is currently in active development with both frontend and backend components fully functional!